Brunei travel advice

 Bruneian law prohibits sexual acts between individuals of the same sex.
 Those convicted can face severe penalties, including the death penalty.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Brunei.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Brunei.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics